FlameInBrainSerj/de_mini_project/README.md

     - If you want to run the DAG for the specific date, enter the date in format `DDMMYYYY`
     - If you want to run the DAG for today, keep the field empty

+The DAG will run each day at 3:00 AM!

 To delete all tables, run:
 ```bash
 python ./delete_tables.py